-To find out how to get a publication referred to in this guide and for information about our other services, see the inside back cover.
+To find out how to get a publication referred to in this guide and for information about our other services, see More information.

 GENERAL INFORMATION ABOUT PREPAID EXPENSES

 WHAT IS A PREPAID EXPENSE?

 A prepaid expense is expenditure you incur for things to be done (in whole or in part) in a later income year.